Math & Science Center

 - Guidance when solving difficult equations and problems

-- Classes will remain online for Winter 2021 and Spring 2021.
-There will be limited in-person labs on campus.
+- The majority of classes will remain online for Summer 2021 and Fall 2021.
+There will be limited in-person labs and classes on campus.

 - Visit the Compton College COVID-19 webpage for more information.